lunarphp/stripe/README.md

 # Storefront Usage

-This addon provides some useful components you can use in your own Storefront, they are built using Laravel Livewire and AlpineJs so bear that in mind.
+This addon provides some useful components you can use in your Storefront, they are built using Laravel Livewire and AlpineJs so bear that in mind.

-If you are using the Demo Store, this is already set up for you so you can refer to the source code to see what's happening.
+If you are using the [Demo Store](https://github.com/getcandy/demo-store), this is already set up for you so you can refer to the source code to see what's happening.

 ## Set up the scripts